 VPN Unlimited has a wide selection of tunneling protocols to offer.
 Moreover, each one is available on every major platform.
 However, based on the speed test results above, you might need only one.

 WireGuard – the next-gen protocol that offers improved performance and security.
 2020 was the year when most premium VPNs started implementing it, and KeepSolid was among them.
 The result?
 Your best option until you visit China.

 IKEv2 – favored by mobile users because of its ability to seamlessly switch between a cellular and wifi connection.
 In the case of VPN Unlimited, it also provides WireGuard-like download numbers, but the upload remains limited.

-OpenVPN (UDP) – for some reason, the company has decided to omit the TCP version, which provides more stability and security.
+OpenVPN (UDP) – for some reason, the company has decided to omit the TCP version, which provides more stability.
 On the other hand, UDP is usually favored because of its speed.
 In any case, you’ll need this protocol only if the two above cease working.